owen-melville/photo-reactor/README.md

 <b>Materials Required:</b>

-These materials are required for the photoreactor, and you would need to purchase more to make additional photoreactors.
+These materials are required for the photoreactor.
+You would need to purchase more to make additional photoreactors.

 | Item                             | Supplier | Part number                   | Link                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              | Number | Cost  | Total Cost |
 | -------------------------------- | -------- | ----------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ | ----- | ---------- |